 Sourdough bread is easier for us to digest and it neutralizes phytic acid.
 Phytic acid is known as an anti-nutrient because it binds important nutrients that we need.
 Fermentation can have the yeast bacteria break down this phytic acid and make nutrients more available for us to absorb.
 The sourdough is “fermenting” almost like a pre-digestion to help us break it down when we eat it.

 This process is easy for homemade sourdough bread and well worth the wait (Yes, really only waiting is involved).
 You need white flour, whole grain wheat flour, rye flour, water, sea salt, a scale, ceramic/cast iron casserole dish OR two bread loaf pans with a covering like foil.
 I find my Kitchen Aid very useful with the dough hook for doing the initial mixings.
 I’d rather not mix with hands.
 It makes 2 loaves and takes approximately 9 hours for the fermentation process and 45 minutes for baking.
 You could alternatively use two loaf pans as my husband has tried.
 It turns out more like sandwich bread.
-But be sure it doesn’t stick!
+But be sure it isn’t going to stick!

 *Best option: Buy a sourdough bread starter.
 Especially if you live in a colder climate like I do, more unlikely to catch “wild yeasts”.
 It will come with instructions.
 And follow along below starting with “each day, feed starter”.
 It is worth the small expense as it will last for years if you take care of it.